English cricket team in the West Indies in 2013–14

 The England cricket team toured the West Indies from 25 February to 13 March 2014, playing a three-match One Day International series and three T20I matches against the West Indies team.
 England won the ODI series 2–1, with the West Indies winning the T20 series by the same score.

-In the third ODI, England batsman Joe Root broke his right thumb when he was hit by the third ball of his innings, but went on to make a century; however, the injury was deemed serious enough to rule him out of the T20I series.
-England captain Stuart Broad injured his knee in the first T20 match, meaning that Eoin Morgan captained the squad for the remaining games.
+In the third ODI, England batsman Joe Root broke his right thumb when he was hit by the third ball of his innings, but went on to make a century; the injury was serious enough for him to be ruled out of the T20I series.
+England captain Stuart Broad injured his knee in the first T20 match, and Eoin Morgan captained the squad for the remaining games.